Lancaster and Wyre: 1997–2010

 The City of Lancaster wards of Bulk, Castle, Caton, Ellel, John O'Gaunt, Scotforth East, and Scotforth West, and the Borough of Wyre wards of Breck, Brock, Calder, Carleton, Catterall, Duchy, Garstang, Hambleton, Hardhorn, High Cross, Norcross, Pilling, Preesall, Staina, Tithebarn, and Wyresdale.

 The Boundary Commission for England's proposals for parliamentary constituencies in Lancashire were completed in 2006.
 They proposed to split this seat into two.
 As a result, Lancaster was attached to another part of Wyre borough, over the River Wyre to the fishing port of Fleetwood.
 The new seat of Lancaster and Fleetwood represents the first time the two places have been linked for parliamentary reasons for many years.

 The other seat was the new Wyre and Preston North.
-This seat had never been created before, and the bringing together of Garstang, Thornton, Poulton-le-Fylde and the Fulwood and northern rural areas of Preston was unprecedented.
+This seat was newly created, and the bringing together of Garstang, Thornton, Poulton-le-Fylde and the Fulwood and northern rural areas of Preston was unprecedented.

-2024–present
+Current

-Following to the 2023 Periodic Review of Westminster constituencies, the re-established constituency was composed of the following electoral wards:
+Following the 2023 review of Westminster constituencies (based on the local authority ward structures in place on 1 December 2020), and taking into account the local government boundary review in the City of Lancaster which came into effect in May 2023, the re-established constituency is composed of the following electoral wards: